ashleynguci/smart-bank-chatbot/README.md

 ## Local Development Environment
 To run Docker Images locally and make sure they work together and communicate as intended, we are using Docker Compose.
+Docker Compose is included by default in Docker Desktop - you don't need to install it separately.
 It lets us wire services together without needing to manually set up networks, ports, or dependencies.
 However, for Google Cloud Run, Docker Compose will not work.
 So if you are ready to deploy, follow the **Build and Deploy Backend API and Frontend** instructions instead.

-To start the local dev environment, run:
+First, launch Docker and ensure that the Docker Engine is running.
+Then, to start the local dev environment, run:
     ```
     docker-compose up --build
     ```

+The first you run this command, it may take a few minutes to set everything up and running.
+Subsequent `docker-compose` runs will be much quicker!

 Now, the containers are all set up and ready to communicate with one another!
 The Frontend UI is accessible at: `http://localhost:3000/`.